 Clinical pharmacists work as part of the general practice team to improve value and outcomes from medicines and consult with and treat patients directly.
 This includes providing extra help to manage long-term conditions, advice for those on multiple medicines and better access to health checks.
 The role is pivotal to improving the quality of care and ensuring patient safety.

-Our own team of community midwives hold a clinic at the surgery every Tuesday and Thursday morning.
+Our own team of community midwives hold a clinic at the surgery every Thursday.

 The district nurses provide care, advice and support for people at home who are unable to attend the surgery.